Skip to content Skip to main navigation Skip to footer

 The primary goal of the Jefferson County Trails and Greenways Plan was to identify corridors throughout the county that have the potential for the creation of bike/pedestrian paths.
 The potential corridors were broken down into four regions of Jefferson County: River, North, Central, and South.

-Two projects are currently moving forward as a result of this plan:
+A project are currently moving forward as a result of this plan is:

-- US Bike Route 50 – BHJ is assisting with the development of a Brooke and Hancock connection for US Bike Route 50 that would link WV to existing US Bike Route 50 corridors in Ohio and Pennsylvania.
-BHJ Transportation Director Dave Snelting, PE, will be meeting in mid-November with the WV DOT to discuss the scope of work on this project.
+• US Bike Route 50 – BHJ is assisting with the development of a Brooke and Hancock connection for US Bike Route 50 that would link WV to existing US Bike Route 50 corridors in Ohio and Pennsylvania.

 If you are interested in getting involved in the Jefferson County Trails and Greenways movement, you can contact the BHJ or talk with your local government officials to discuss your community’s potential in implementing sections of the plan.